scalawithcats/scala-with-cats/src/pages/monads/writer.md

 or additional data about a computation, and extract the log with the final result.

-One common use for `Writers` is logging during multi-threaded computations, where traditional logging can result in interleaved messages from different contexts.
+One common use for `Writers` is recording sequences of steps in multi-threaded computations, where standard imperative logging techniques can result in interleaved messages from different contexts.
-With a `Writer` the log for the computation is tied to the result, so we can run concurrent computations without mixing log messages.
+With `Writer` the log for the computation is tied to the result, so we can run concurrent computations without mixing logs.

 ### Creating and Unpacking Writers

 A `Writer[W, A]` carries two values: a *log* of type `W` and a *result* of type `A`.
-We can create a `Writer` from a log and a result as follows:
+We can create a `Writer` from values of each type as follows:

 ```tut:book:silent
 import cats.data.Writer